ShirinG/ShirinG.github.io/_posts/2016-09-28-exprAnalysis.md

 The package can be installed via Github:
 ----------------------------------------

 Beware that the vignette is rather large and thus takes a minute to compile.
-You can also see the Vignette at <https://github.com/ShirinG/exprAnalysis/blob/master/vignettes/exprAnalysis.Rmd>.
+YOu can also just use this page (it is identical to the vignette).

 ``` r
 # install package from github